Requires credentials with Hoppie service

 The source for your ATIS information can be configured in the EFB Settings page: EFB ATSU-AOC Options

-You can chose to automatically update ATIS information by pressing the LSK R4
+You can choose to update ATIS information automatically by pressing the LSK R4

 Pressing the LSK R6 allows you to automatically print ATIS information to the printer.